InspiredAccessFoundation/uct-locator/Planning/PrelimNotes.md

 Powers of Anyone, plus...

 - Submit new changing stations
-- Add pictures of changing stations
+- Submit new pictures of changing stations
 	- Also, delete pictures they added
 - Enter comments about changing stations
 	- Also, edit or delete comments they added